-Chinese police asks public to adopt 'timid' dogs who failed training | CNN
+Chinese police academy auctions off 'timid' dogs who failed to qualify

 A police academy in China's northeastern Liaoning province is auctioning off dogs that failed to qualify in their police dog training program, according to a statement on its website.
 The auction will begin on July 7, with 54 dogs for sale.

-Those who win the dogs are required to sign an agreement to follow government regulations for raising and caring properly for their dogs, said the police academy statement.
+Those who win the dogs are required to sign an agreement to follow government regulations for raising and caring properly for the animals, said the police academy statement.
 They are forbidden from reselling the dogs or transferring them to another owner.

-These dog auctions happen a few times a year – the police academy also held auctions for “failed” dogs in March and June this year.
-But this latest announcement for the July auction gained traction online, with the hashtag garnering 160 million views on the Chinese social media platform Weibo.

 Many online users expressed sympathy and amusement for the rejected dogs, joking that they could relate to the experience of failing to meet others' high standards.